AliceO2Group/ReadoutCard/src/CommandLineUtilities/AliceLowlevelFrontend/README.md

   The '0x' prefix is omitted for return values.

 For example: a register write call could have the argument string "0x504\n0x4" meaning write value 0x42 to address 0x4.
-The return string could be "success:" or "failure:Address out of range".
+The return string could be "success\n" or "failure\nAddress out of range".

 #### REGISTER_READ
 * Service type: RPC call